d-vu/test/README.md

 ## Running locally
 ### Import secret files to root level
-Import the `adsenseConfig` folder contaning `config.json` and `credentials.json` at the root level.
+Import the `adsenseConfig` folder containing `config.json` and `credentials.json`,  located securely on a separate Google Drive account, to the root level of the project.
+The folder can be found in a separate Google Drive account.
 The expected folder structure is shown below.

 ```
-adsenseConfig
+adsenseConfig/
 	config.json
 	credentials.json
 .gitIgnore
-node_modules
+node_modules/
 clearSheet.js
 	.
 	.